trojal/mh-jobworker/DESIGN.md

 ##### StartJob

 - `os/exec` will be used to start processes.
-- To capture output, `io.Pipe` will be used to create pipes for stdout and stderr, allowing non-blocking reads.
 - `StartJob` will create a new `Job`, start the process in a process group (pgid), and manage its output streams.
 - `StartJob` will create a new cgroup for each job, apply the specified resource limits (CPU, memory, disk I/O), and add the process to its own cgroup `jobworker.slice/job-<uuid>.scope`
 - Each job will have: